casunlight/NYCDataScience_HadoopClass/README.md

      - two parts are different  from meetup1
       - meetup3 has different public DNS address
       - copy and paste meetup3's id_ras.pub into the same file as third line

+ * in the end, you should have a notepad which contains three rsa keys

+ 2. configure "authorized_keys" file for three instances

+ * on meetup1 instance
+  - cd .ssh
+  - vi authorized_keys
+  - go to the end of file by "ESC->o"
+  - copy/paste three rsa keys to the end of file you should have one original keys and three new keys in the end
+  - save and exit file by "ESC->wq!"

+ * on meetup2 instance, do the same
+ * on meetup3 instance, do the same

+ 4. configure "hosts" file for three instances

+ * on meetup 1 instance
+ 	- sudo vi /etc/hosts
+ 	- find your private DNS from EC2 console
+ 	-- add three lines to the end of files, such as 172.31.43.177 meetup1
+ 	172.31.43.179 meetup2
+ 	172.31.43.178 meetup3
+ * on meetup2 instance, do the same
+ * on meetup3 instance, do the same

+ 5. test connections among cluster
+  * from meetup1
+  	- ping meetup2
+  	- ping meetup3

+  * from meetup2
+  	- ping meetup1
+  	- ping meetup3

+  * from meetup3
+  	- ping meetup1
+  	- ping meetup2

+  * ctrl +c to stop pinging